This Easy Rustic Olive Bread recipe uses salty kalamata olives to add a depth of flavor to this rustic bread recipe!

 What is there to say about bread?
 I find homemade bread to be wonderfully luxuriant, which is funny because it is such a simple thing to make, and a humble staple in our diet.

-However you go about baking your bread, the important thing is to share it with others!
+Looking at olive bread recipes?
+Here is a great one that you will enjoy sharing with others!
 I adore this kalamata olive bread recipe and can’t wait to bake a fresh loaf for our friends and family on Easter.

 Want to know how to make olive bread that is delicious?
 Well, okay, then.
 Just as good bread makes a meal, good flour is what makes the bread!
 I love baking with Bob’s Red Mill products, and for this recipe I used their Organic All-Purpose Flour.